Teacher Guide: Comprehension Strategy Lesson Plans and Teaching Resources

 PART 1: Getting Ready to Read

 The first part of each Comprehension Strategy Lesson Plan is all about helping students connect with text.
 This part is super important, so don’t skip it!
-As adults, we quickly move through a series of steps whenever we encounter text.
-For most of us it looks something like this:

 - Read the title